Do I need to sit the TSA?

 - Psychology, Philosophy and Linguistics.

-Cambridge used to use the test for their Land Economy (BA) course but this is no longer the case.
+Cambridge used to use the TSA for their Land Economy (BA) course but this is no longer the case. though there is some suggestion that Cambridge course may use the TARA in coming years.

 What is the TSA?

-At Oxford, the test is divided into two sections, with only those looking to study Philosophy, Politics and Economics required to sit Section 2.
+At Oxford, the test is divided into two sections.
+(Those looking to study Philosophy, Politics and Economics are required to sit only Section 2.)

 - Section 2 evaluates your ability to communicate effectively in writing, and to organise concepts in a clear and precise manner.
 Candidates choose one question from four and questions are non subject-specific.